-A highly regarded professional ethics expert, Thomas Spahn, has explained that "ABA Model Rule 8.4(g)'s flat prohibition covers any discrimination on the basis of race, sex, or any of the other listed attributes" and "extends to any lawyer conduct 'related to the practice of law,' including 'operating or managing a law firm or law practice."145 In written materials for a CLE presentation, Mr. Spahn concluded that ABA Model Rule 8.4(g) "thus prohibits such discrimination as women-only bar groups or networking events, minority-only recruitment days or mentoring sessions, etc."146
+A highly regarded professional ethics expert has explained that "ABA Model Rule 8.4(g)'s flat prohibition covers any discrimination on the basis of race, sex, or any of the other listed attributes" and "extends to any lawyer conduct 'related to the practice of law,' including 'operating or managing a law firm or law practice."169 In written materials for a CLE presentation, the expert concluded that ABA Model Rule 8.4(g) "thus prohibits such the State of Montana Enact Proposed Model Rule of Professional Conduct 8.4(G), SJ 0015, 65th Legislature (Mont.
+Apr.
+25, 2017), http://leg.mt.gov/bills/2017/BillPdf/SJ0015.pdf.